Sirenia (band): 2008–2011: The 13th Floor and The Enigma of Life

 On 19 April 2011, Michael left Sirenia to put in more time on his own bands and projects.
 Jan Erik Soltvedt joined the band and filled in as the lead guitarist.
 Soltvedt accompanied Sirenia on their American and European tours in 2011, including the Gallus Sonorus Musicallis festival (GSM Fest) held in June 2011 in Barcelos, Portugal, and the Wacken Festival in Germany, held in August.

 On 16 July 2011, one of their most important performances of that year was held at the famous heavy metal festival Masters of Rock, which takes place annually in the city of Vizovice, Czech Republic.
-Their only former appearance at the fsetival was in 2008.
+Their only former appearance at the festival was in 2008.

 By the end of July and the beginning of August 2011, Sirenia made their second Latin American tour, which took them back to countries such as Mexico, Brazil, Argentina and for the first time to Peru and Chile in October.